dgmouris/zero_to_git/README.md

     - `git init`

 ## Git status
 - This is your best friend!
-Use this Contantly.
+Use this Constantly.
 - What does this do?
     - Give you information about your your repository
     - What branch you're on, what commit you're on (coming into)